graphcore/poptorch/README.md

 ```

 If you're only going to use PopTorch for development purposes then you can stop here.
-Enable the PopTorch build folder and you can start using PopTorch:
+Source the enable script in the PopTorch build folder and you can start using PopTorch:

 ```sh
 . enable.sh